Zorro (1957 TV series): DVD releases

-Two volumes from season one of Zorro were released on DVD in the United States in 2006, representing the entire Monastario storyline and the beginning of Magistrado Galindo storyline.
+Two volumes from season one of Zorro were released on DVD in the United States in 2006, representing the entire Monastario storyline and the beginning of the Magistrado Galindo storyline.
 Three more volumes soon followed, completing the season, which was then reissued as a boxed set entitled Zorro, the Complete First Season.
 All of the DVDs were only available from the Disney Movie Club.
 Each volume contains the 1992 colorized version of about eight episodes.
 No special features are included.